International Motor Insurance Card System: Orange card system

 The Orange card system is established between most of the members of the Arab League and is applicable primarily in the Middle East and North Africa.

 Participants are: Algeria, Bahrain, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco (Green card member), Oman, Qatar, Saudi Arabia, Somalia, Sudan, Syria, Tunisia (Green card member), United Arab Emirates and Yemen.

 The non-participating AL members are: Comoros, Djibouti and Palestine.

 Blue card system

 The Blue card system is established between the 10 members of ASEAN and is applicable in South East Asia.

 Pink card system

 The Pink card system is established between the members of the CEMAC and is applicable in Central Africa.

 Participants are: Cameroon, Central African Republic, Chad, Congo, Gabon and Equatorial Guinea.

-Canada also uses a pink card system, more formally known as "Canada Inter-Province", which is accepted in all provinces and territories of Canada and throughout the United States.

 Brown card system

 The Brown card system is established between most of the members of the ECOWAS and is applicable in Western Africa.

 Participants are: Benin, Burkina Faso, Gambia, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Liberia, Mali, Niger, Nigeria, Senegal, Sierra Leone and Togo.

 The non-participating ECOWAS member is Cabo Verde.